-Given these impressive nutrition credentials, it’s not surprising that chia is commonly spruiked as a "super" food.
-If you’re to believe the hype, eating chia can help to achieve joint, heart and brain health, weight management and provide longer-lasting energy, amongst other things.
+Given these impressive nutrition credentials, it's not surprising that chia is commonly spruiked as a "super" food.
+If you're to believe the hype, eating chia can help to achieve joint, heart and brain health, weight management and provide longer-lasting energy, among other benefits.

-But you can’t always take the marketing of chia at face value.
-Claims that it has "nine times more omega-3 than salmon" (or similar), for example, while possibly accurate, don't give the full picture as the form of omega-3 in marine sources is more readily used by the body.
+But you can't always take the marketing of chia at face value.
+For example, claims that it has "nine times more omega-3 than salmon" – while possibly accurate – don't give the full picture, as the form of omega-3 in marine sources is more readily used by the body.

-Limited research suggests that including chia seeds as part of a healthy diet may help improve cardiovascular risk factors such as lowering cholesterol, triglycerides and blood pressure.
-And although claims of weight loss may be far-fetched, the claim that chia helps you feel full is likely more valid due to its high fibre and protein content.
+Limited research suggests that including chia seeds as part of a healthy diet may help improve cardiovascular risk factors, such as lowering cholesterol, triglycerides and blood pressure.
+And although claims of weight loss may be far-fetched, the claim that chia helps you feel fuller for longer is likely more valid, due to its high fibre and protein content.

 Should we be eating more chia?

 Some people can certainly benefit from eating more chia.
 "For those needing to increase their fibre and/or omega-3 intakes, consuming chia as part of a healthy balanced diet can be a way to achieve this," says Grosse.
 For people eating strict vegetarian (or vegan) diets in particular, for whom nuts and seeds play an important role as an alternative to meat, fish and eggs, chia's fat profile, protein and calcium content make it a valuable option.

 Chia ticks many nutritional boxes, and its versatility is a bonus.
 But it's not magic.
 For most of us, the main benefit of including chia in the mix of our diet is to increase interest, variety and the range of nutrients we're exposed to.

 Where to get chia and how to use it